aliclark/gnocchi/README.md

 Countermeasures:
  * The packet must be signed by a key belonging to the client
  * Each packet can only be used for one port knock on a daemon (due to counter increment)
- * Each knock limits its scope to the IP pairs of the communication
+ * Each knock limits its scope to the IP of the server
- * Each knock limits its scope to the public key of the daemon
+ * Each knock limits its scope to the public key of the server
  * Each knock only allows for one connect attempt

 Defense in depth (implemented):